mccurdyc/www/content/books/tubes-a-journey-to-the-center-of-the-internet.md

 author: "Colton J. McCurdy"
 date: 2020-08-23T09:43:58-04:00
 subtitle: "A Journey to the Center of the Internet"
-description: "While many people view the Internet as a bubble of omnipresent connectivity, the core of the Internet is localized to relatively few places, like Ashburn, Virginia or 60 Hudson Street in New York City.
-This book takes a journey to these few places that are the core to the foundation of the Internet."
+description: "While the Internet may feel like a bubble of omnipresent connectivity, the core of the Internet is localized to relatively few places; like Ashburn, Virginia or 60 Hudson Street in New York City.
+This book takes a journey to these few places that are the foundation of the Internet."
 cover: "tubes-60-hudson.jpg"
 cover-image-title: "60 Hudson"
 cover-creator-name: "Shiny Things"